MNKanout/Pysafe/README.md

 Pysafe is a terminal-based password manager with a very easy to use CLI.
 ### Features:
 * Generate a unique encryption key to be used as a master password.
-* Generate a password for new login credentials.
+* Generate new passwords for new logins .
+* Encrypt all saved password using the generated encryption key.
 * Show all your saved login credentials with a click of button.
-* Ready to export CSV file to make multiple backups on different platforms.
+* Ready to export CSV file for an easy backup experience.
 * Master reset to delete all saved login credentials and encryption key.
 ### How to install: